 Included in this roundup will be the following wireless network companies: Verizon, AT&T, T-Mobile, Sprint, and US Cellular.
-If there’s nothing at the $50 tier, we’ll select the next closest one without going over.
+If there’s nothing at the $50 tier, we’ll select the next closest one.
 We’re working with a budget, right?

-For $50 per month, Verizon’s “Medium” plan offers subscribers unlimited talk, text, and 4GB of high-speed (4G LTE) data.
+For $50 per month, Verizon’s “Medium” plan offers subscribers unlimited talk, text, and 2GB of high-speed (4G LTE) data.

 To be clear, this price does not factor in the $20 per month access fee for any devices purchased on payment plans.
 If you go over the allotted data, you’ll pay $15 per gigabyte.
 Other features include Carryover Data, Safety Mode.

 AT&T customers receive unlimited talk, text, and 3GB of monthly data at 4G LTE speeds.
 Hit the threshold and you’ll see speeds slowed for the remainder of the bill cycle.
-Also included in the plan are 480p video streaming, mobile hotspot, Rollover Data.
+Also included in the plan are 480p video streaming, mobile hotspot, Rollover Data, and access in Mexico.
 If you go over the data allowance, you’ll pay $15 per gigabyte.